 - Number of Miles Driven The number of total miles driven in the U.S. influences the demand for repair and maintenance products sold within the automotive aftermarket.
 In total, vehicles in the U.S. are driven approximately three trillion miles per year, resulting in ongoing wear and tear and a corresponding continued demand for the repair and maintenance products necessary to keep these vehicles in operation.
-According to the Department of Transportation, the number of total miles driven in the U.S. increased 2.4%, 3.5% and 1.8% in 2016, 2015 and 2014, respectively, and through August of 2017, year-to-date miles driven increased 1.4%.
+According to the Department of Transportation, the number of total miles driven in the U.S. increased 1.2%, 2.4% and 3.5% in 2017, 2016 and 2015, respectively, and through February of 2018, year-to-date miles driven increased 0.2%.
 We would expect to continue to see modest improvements in total miles driven in the U.S., supported by an increasing number of registered vehicles on the road, resulting in continued demand for automotive aftermarket products. - Number of U.S. Registered Vehicles, New Light Vehicle Registrations and Average Vehicle Age The total number of vehicles on the road and the average age of the vehicle population heavily influence the demand for products sold within the automotive aftermarket industry.
 As reported by The Auto Care Association, the total number of registered vehicles increased 7% from 2006 to 2016, bringing the number of light vehicles on the road to 264 million by the end of 2016.
-For the year ended December 31, 2016, the seasonally adjusted annual rate of light vehicle sales in the U.S. ("SAAR") was approximately 18.3 million, and for 2017, the SAAR is estimated to be approximately 18.5 million, contributing to the continued growth in the total number of registered vehicles on the road.
+For the year ended December 31, 2017, the seasonally adjusted annual rate of light vehicle sales in the U.S. ("SAAR") was approximately 17.8 million, and for 2018, the SAAR is estimated to be approximately 17.4 million, contributing to the continued growth in the total number of registered vehicles on the road.
 In the past decade, vehicle scrappage rates have remained relatively stable, ranging from 4.3% to 5.7% annually.
 As a result, over the past decade, the average age of the U.S. vehicle population has increased, growing 22%, from 9.5 years in 2006 to 11.6 years in 2016.
 We believe this increase in average age can be attributed to better engineered and manufactured vehicles, which can be reliably driven at higher mileages due to better quality power trains and interiors and exteriors, and the consumer's willingness to invest in maintaining these higher-mileage, better built vehicles.
 As the average age of vehicles on the road increases, a larger percentage of miles are being driven by vehicles that are outside of a manufacturer warranty.
 These out-of-warranty, older vehicles generate strong demand for automotive aftermarket products as they go through more routine maintenance cycles, have more frequent mechanical failures and generally require more maintenance than newer vehicles.
 We believe consumers will continue to invest in these reliable, higher-quality, higher-mileage vehicles and these investments, along with an increasing total light vehicle fleet, will support continued demand for automotive aftermarket products. - Unemployment Unemployment, underemployment, the threat of future joblessness and the uncertainty surrounding the overall economic health of the U.S. have a negative impact on consumer confidence and the level of consumer discretionary spending.
 Long-term trends of high unemployment have historically impeded the growth of annual miles driven, as well as decrease consumer discretionary spending, both of which negatively impact demand for products sold in the automotive aftermarket industry.
-As of December 31, 2016, the U.S. unemployment rate was 4.7%, and as of September 30, 2017, the U.S. unemployment rate was 4.2%.
-We believe total employment should remain at healthy levels with marginal improvements, and we would expect to see an increase in commuter traffic with a growing work force, further aiding the positive trend of growth of total miles driven in the U.S. and demand for automotive aftermarket products.
+The U.S. unemployment rate was 4.1% for both March 31, 2018, and December 31, 2017.
+We believe total employment should remain at healthy levels supporting the trend of modest growth of total miles driven in the U.S. and the continued demand for automotive aftermarket products.